gethinode/docs/content/en/docs/0.9/configuration/documentation.md

 layout: docs
 ---

-Hinodes supports the configuration of versioned documentation.
+Hinodes supports the configuration of documentation pages.
+You can either maintain a single content directory, or add versioned documentation.

 ## Basic configuration